Lancelot Hogben: Early life and education

 Hogben was born and raised in Southsea near Portsmouth in Hampshire.
-His parents were Methodists.
 He attended Tottenham County School in London, his family having moved to Stoke Newington, where his mother had grown up, in 1907, and then as a medical student studied physiology at Trinity College, Cambridge.
 Hogben had matriculated into the University of London as an external student before he could apply to Cambridge and he graduated as a Bachelor of Science (BSc) in 1914.
 He took his Cambridge degree in 1915, graduating with an Ordinary BA.
 He had acquired socialist convictions, changing the name of the university's Fabian Society to Socialist Society and went on to become an active member of the Independent Labour Party.
 Later in life he preferred to describe himself as 'a scientific humanist'.

 In the First World War he was a pacifist, and joined the Quakers.
 He worked for six months with the Red Cross in France, under the auspices of the Friends' War Victims Relief Service and then the Friends' Ambulance Unit.
 He then returned to Cambridge, and was imprisoned in Wormwood Scrubs as a conscientious objector in 1916.
 His health collapsed and he was released in 1917.
 His brother George was also a conscientious objector, serving with the Friends' Ambulance Unit.

 Career

 After a year's convalescence he took lecturing positions in London universities and in 1921 he became a Doctor of Science (D.Sc.) in Zoology of the University of London.
-He moved in 1922 to the University of Edinburgh and its Animal Breeding Research Department.In 1923, Hogben was a founder of the Society for Experimental Biology and its organ the British Journal of Experimental Biology (renamed Journal of Experimental Biology in 1930), along with Julian Huxley and geneticist Francis Albert Eley Crew (1886–1973).
+He moved in 1922 to the University of Edinburgh and its Animal Breeding Research Department.
+In 1923, Hogben was a founder of the Society for Experimental Biology and its organ the British Journal of Experimental Biology (renamed Journal of Experimental Biology in 1930), along with Julian Huxley and geneticist Francis Albert Eley Crew (1886–1973).
 According to Gary Werskey, Hogben was the only one of the founders not holding any eugenic ideas.
 In 1923 he was also elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Hartley Ashworth, James Cossar Ewart, Francis Albert Eley Crew and John Stephenson.
 He won the Society's Keith Prize for the period 1933–35.
 He then went to McGill University.

 In 1927 he became zoology chair at the University of Cape Town.
 He worked in endocrinology, studying chameleon properties of the Xenopus frog.
 The frog's adult color depended on its early environment; wild frogs became brownish-green, while frogs raised in a dark environment became black, and in a light environment, light-colored.
 Hogben theorized that the frog's ability to develop differences in color was related to the pituitary gland.
 After removing the pituitary gland, the frogs became white regardless of their environment.